 2. Contact with students and families

-All electronic communication with students and families shall be only for the furthering of the student’s academic career, and should be done through the district’s email system, or Remind.
+All electronic communication with students and families shall be only for the furthering of the student’s academic career, and should be done through the district’s email system, or District-approved channels such as School Messenger or Remind.

-Contact with students through social networking sites like Facebook and MySpace should be avoided, and limited to educational communication.
+Contact with students through social networking sites such as Facebook, Instagram, SnapChat and should be avoided.
 Extended communication with students or families

-All photography or video recording of students or families shall be done to protect the privacy of students. only with permission of the individuals being photographed.
-Written permission must be given if the material is to be published with personally identifying information; the written permission slips must be on file with the school office or Technology Department.
+All photography or video recording of students or families shall be done in alignment with Board Policy and Administrative Regulation 1113 to protect the privacy of students.

 3. Contact with students, families, and the public through websites and blogs: